Mark L. Jewell, MD

 Individuals with large amounts of fat that is inside the abdominal cavity generally will not achieve good improvement in abdominal contour with tummy tuck surgery.

-The abdominoplasty is performed under general anesthesia.
-After surgery, patients report some pain for a few days, but this is controlled with medication.
+After tummy tuck surgery, patients report some pain for a few days, which is usually controlled with medication.
 Patients report that the lower abdomen feels “tight” after the surgical repair of the muscle layer.

 What is the recovery period for abdominoplasty?